-AUDIENCE Main dissemination Main exploitation Main activity Main indicators strategy strategy concerned General Audience - Make people aware that barriers are an important issue, on local and European level, via the Citizen Science programme. - Make information on barriers that easily accessible that people are triggered to look for this information within their own region. - Citizen Science Programme - Reach Social Media - Number of citizens involved Dam Owners - Make them aware of the issue and project results via media - Stress in communication that solutions are possible and not necessarily expensive - Media exposure - Number of media articles Water authorities & River Basin Authorities - Share changemakers the results of the Citizen Science programme, together with products like the Decision Support tools - Involve changemakers with the gathering of the data for the Atlas and involve them for the launch of the Citizen Science programme where possible. - National Workshops - Number of attendees of all workshops Municipalities - Same as above (for water authorities) - Involve changemakers for (the launch of) the Citizen Science programme where possible - Citizen Science Programme too difficult/expensive to measure separately Angling associations - Ask European Angling Association and regional organizations to disseminate project results - Involve changemakers for (the launch of) the Citizen Science programme where possible - Citizen Science Programme too difficult/expensive to measure separately
+AUDIENCE Main dissemination strategy Main exploitation strategy Main activity concerned Main indicators General Audience - Make people aware that barriers are an important issue, on local and European level, via the Citizen Science programme. - Make information on barriers that easily accessible that people are triggered to look for this information within their own region. - Citizen Science Programme - Reach Social Media - Number of citizens involved Dam Owners - Make them aware of the issue and project results via media - Stress in communication that solutions are possible and not necessarily expensive - Media exposure - Number of media articles

+AUDIENCE Main dissemination strategy Main exploitation strategy Main activity concerned Main indicators Water authorities & River Basin Authorities - Share changemakers the results of the Citizen Science programme, together with products like the Decision Support tools - Involve changemakers with the gathering of the data for the Atlas and involve them for the launch of the Citizen Science programme where possible. - National Workshops - Number of attendees of all workshops Municipalities - Same as above (for water authorities) - Involve changemakers for (the launch of) the Citizen Science programme where possible - Citizen Science Programme - too difficult/expensive to measure separately Angling associations - Ask European Angling Association and regional organizations to disseminate project results - Involve changemakers for (the launch of) the Citizen Science programme where possible - Citizen Science Programme - too difficult/expensive to measure separately Water Sport organizations - Ask regional organizations to disseminate project results - Involve changemakers for (the launch of) the Citizen Science programme where possible - Citizen Science Programme - too difficult/expensive to measure separately Educational institutions - Ask changemakers within educational institutions to disseminate project results - Involve changemakers for (the launch of) the Citizen Science programme where possible - Citizen Science Programme - too difficult/expensive to measure separately NGO's - Ask NGOs to disseminate project results - Involve changemakers for (the launch) of the Citizen Science programme where possible - Citizen Science Programme - too difficult/expensive to measure separately